 Construction of home for children with intellectual disabilities begins next week

-Home is for children 2-18 who have autism spectrum disorder or intellectual disabilities
+Home is for youth who have autism spectrum disorder or intellectual disabilities

 The first sod was turned Wednesday to celebrate the start of construction of a new Sydney River, N.S., home for children who have autism spectrum disorder or intellectual disabilities.